-About Fees Study Entry Future How to apply Faculty of Health Sciences MSc in Colonoscopy Postgraduate - Taught MSc Open for admission in 2018/19 Start in September, January, June Full time Part time MSc 18 months 3 years How to apply About the course If you're an Advanced Nurse or a member of a related profession wishing to study colonoscopy and endoscopy practice to progress your career as an independent practitioner, this is the course for you.
+About Fees Study Entry Prospects How to apply Faculty of Health Sciences MSc in Colonoscopy Postgraduate - Taught MSc Open for admission in 2018/19 Open for admission in 2019/20 Start in September, January, June Full time Part time MSc 18 months 3 years How to apply About the course If you're an Advanced Nurse or a member of a related profession wishing to study colonoscopy and endoscopy practice to progress your career as an independent practitioner, this is the course for you.
 Colonoscopy is becoming a growth area for nurses who wish to expand their scope of practice.
 As a practictioner, you have the opportunity to work in a wide variety of settings to develop advanced skills.
 You will learn skills and knowledge empowering you to perform advanced therapeutic procedures and plan, perform and develop care which addresses patient health care needs within gastroenterology.
 We offer this programme full-time for overseas students, and part-time for UK students.
 Full-time start dates are available in January, June and September.
 The part-time programme starts in September.
-Our teaching staff Elaine Skinn Lisa Jennison Come to an open day Grab a prospectus Where you'll study Blended between Hull Campus and online learning Click to view directions on Google Maps Hull Campus Get in touch Course Tutor Admissions +44 (0)1482 466850 International Enquiries Fees and funding Home/EU (part-time): £810 (20 credits), £2,425 (60 credits), £3,640 (90 credits) Part-time fees are charged pro-rata to the full-time fee, according to the number of credits being studied.
+Our teaching staff Elaine Skinn Lisa Jennison Come to an open day Grab a prospectus Where you'll study Blended between Hull Campus and online learning.
+The location below may not be the exact location of all modules on your timetable.
+The buildings you'll be taught in can vary each year and depend on the modules you study.
+Hull Campus Click to view directions on Google Maps Fees and funding Home/EU (part-time): £810 (20 credits), £2,425 (60 credits), £3,640 (90 credits) Part-time fees are charged pro-rata to the full-time fee, according to the number of credits being studied.
 A new system of postgraduate loans for Masters degrees in the UK are now available.
 They provide up to £10,609 for full-time and part-time taught and research Masters courses in all subject areas.
 For more information, visit our Postgraduate Loans page.
-International: £16,000 Graduate Studentship The University of Hull is pleased to offer graduates progressing from undergraduate to postgraduate taught study a studentship towards the cost of their tuition fees.
+The fees shown for Home/EU are for 2018/19 entry.
+The fees for 2019/20 have not yet been confirmed, and may increase.
+International: 2018/19 entry: £16,0002019/20 entry: £16,600 International applicants may need to pay a tuition fee deposit before the start of the course.
+Visit our tuition fee deposit page for more information.
+Graduate Studentship The University of Hull is pleased to offer graduates progressing from undergraduate to postgraduate taught study a studentship towards the cost of their tuition fees.
 Find out if you’re eligible by visiting the University of Hull Graduate Studentship page.
 International Scholarships and Bursaries For a list of all scholarships and bursaries for international students, please visit the International Scholarships and Bursaries page.
 We also offer an International Studentship Scheme Discount.
 UK and EU Scholarships and Bursaries The University offers a range of scholarships to help you with your studies.
 For more information, please visit the UK and EU Scholarships and Bursaries page.
 "The teaching staff have helped me bring together my skills and experiences and apply them to my studies and practice.
 Studying at Hull gave me the chance to shine.”
 Timothy Buescher, PhD Health Studies What you'll study You will undertake a variety of modules.
 These include a research module and specialist module which are offered as an online programme via eBridge.
 The final 60 credits for the MSc are gained by completing a dissertation around the subject of colonoscopy.
 The majority of learning can be done online meaning that you can fit your studies around work and life commitments.
 You need only attend University for the set workshops which are available to support each module.
 The modules themselves are delivered using weekly tasks addressing the advanced issues around the subject of practice.
 Related courses MSc in Gastroenterology Care MSc in Advanced Practice PGCert/PGDip Cognitive Behavioural Therapy (Secondary Care) MSc in Healthcare Improvement Leadership MSc in Leadership in Health and Social Care Health, Nursing and Midwifery research degrees MSc in Clinical Anatomy MSc in Clinical Anatomy and Education Certificate/Diploma/MSc in Health Professions Education Benefit from the amazing facilities of our new £28-million Health Campus with its mock operating theatre, hospital ward and intensive care unit.
 Find out more Developed with our NHS partners, our programmes are constantly updated to reflect the very latest in health care thinking.
 Our postgraduate taught options prepare professionals to deliver safe and compassionate care underpinned by the latest research and evidence.
 Expert staff work with NHS clinicians to deliver programmes from 'bite-size' taster sessions to PhDs in some of the UK’s finest facilities.
 Entry requirements You will have a minimum of a 2:2 Honours degree or equivalent in nursing, midwifery or another relevant discipline, plus appropriate experience in a professional environment.
 International students If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.
 This course requires academic IELTS 6.0 overall, with no less than 5.5 in each skill.
 For other English language proficiency qualifications acceptable by this University, please click here.
 If your English currently does not reach the University's required standard for this programme, you may be interested in one of our English language courses.
 Visit your country page to find out more about our entry requirements.
 Future prospects This program enables you to become a competent, safe and motivated practitioner within the field of gastroenterology, with professional attitudes, values and perspectives.
 It aims to produce enthusiastic, reflective and analytical thinkers who can interpret and apply theory to their professional practice, to provide a high quality patient-centred care within the endoscopy setting.